vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Dictionary of technical terms of Indian philosophy, ed.
 B. Jhalakikar, revised V. Abhyankar, Poona 1928.
 Padmapurāṇa
 Sanskrit text ed.
 V.N.
 Mandlik, 4 vols., An., Pune 1893-4.
 Parāśaramādhavīya
-Sanskrit text of the Parāśarasmrti with the commentary of Madhava- cārya, ed.
+Sanskrit text of the Parāśarasmrti with the commentary of Madhavacārya, ed.
 V.S.
 Islāmapurkar, vols.
 I and II, 4 parts, Bombay 1893-1906.* Sanskrit text of the Parasarasmrti with the commentary of Madhava-

 [[350]]
 cārya, ed.
 Candrakanta Tarkālaṁkāra (1893–9), Bibl.Ind., reprint Calcutta 1973-4.